UCLH-DHCT/emap/core/README.md

 We use https because outgoing ssh is blocked from the GAE.

-Repositories must now be checked out to the correct branches.
-"Correct" will depend on what you're trying to deploy.
-Conventionally a live instance would all be deployed off master, but below is what I happened to want to run at the time I set this up.
+Repositories must be checked out to the correct branches.
+"Correct" will depend on what you're trying to do.
+Conventionally a live instance would all be deployed off master, but during the development phase `develop` is more likely to be the correct branch.
+Occasionally you may need to deploy off a feature branch - if in doubt ask the author of that code.

  * `git clone --branch idempotentise https://github.com/inform-health-informatics/Emap-Core.git`
  * `git clone --branch master https://github.com/inform-health-informatics/Emap-Interchange.git`
- * `git clone --branch tidyup https://github.com/inform-health-informatics/Inform-DB.git`
+ * `git clone --branch develop https://github.com/inform-health-informatics/Inform-DB.git`

 ## config